b5510546671/b5510546671.github.io/_pages/about.md

 <meta name="google-site-verification" content="uRuWypV4Afvin_rTRUUIJKYdupZOV_wjTAiDdlS7T84" />
 </head>

 Supavit Kongwudhikunakorn is from Bangkok, Thailand.
-Currently, he is a Ph.D. candidate at the <a href="https://vistec.ist/">School of Information Science and Technology (IST)</a>, Vidyasirimedhi Institute of Science and Technology (VISTEC), located in Wangchan Valley, part of EECi, Rayong Province, Thailand.
+Currently, he is a Ph.D. candidate at the <a href="https://vistec.ist/" style="text-decoration:none">School of Information Science and Technology (IST)</a>, Vidyasirimedhi Institute of Science and Technology (VISTEC), located in Wangchan Valley, part of EECi, Rayong Province, Thailand.

-He is a member of Interfaces Team, part of <a href="https://brain.vistec.ac.th/">BRAIN lab</a>.
+He is a member of Interfaces Team, part of <a href="https://brain.vistec.ac.th/" style="text-decoration:none">BRAIN lab</a>.

 His curent research mainly focuses on screening patients with risked of dementia in aging people using brain signal (EEG) in collaboration with Siriraj Medical Research Center.